 Tron is by far the headliner attraction for the 50th Anniversary of Walt Disney World.
 Construction has been on task and it’s too big of a footprint in Magic Kingdom to be abandoned at this point.
 This coaster will continue as planned and complete on schedule.

 If Hollywood Studios didn’t need a family restaurant so badly, we’d be putting this one on the “May Not Happen” List.
-BUT, the uproar around Woody’s Lunch Box offering only outdoor seating and those hard to get reservations at Oga’s Cantina leaves limited dining experiences for families visiting Hollywood Studios.
-That said, Woody’s Roundup Rodeo BBQ will most likely still be a priority.
+BUT, the uproar around Woody’s Lunch Box offering only outdoor seating leaves limited dining experiences for families visiting Hollywood Studios.
+That said, Woody’s Roundup Rodeo BBQ is a priority.
+Check out all the details about Woody’s Roundup Rodeo BBQ Restaurant.

 While the Galactic Cruiser Resort will be almost necessary to bolster the Galaxy’s Edge experience, the immersion hotel itself may be slightly delayed.
 But not by much.
 Previously slated to start taking reservations by the end of 2020, we imagine this will still happen.
 If nothing else, simply to keep the media and Star Wars fans happy.
 Thankfully since this is a smaller hotel, with an anticipated fan base prepared to book it solid, completion of this resort will most likely be top priority.